I tried building a low-cost RAG with Gemma 4 31B + S3 Vectors + AgentCore

 # Format and return results

-Rather than querying S3 Vectors directly, searches go through the Knowledge Bases Retrieve API.
-Embedding conversion is handled automatically by Knowledge Bases, so the agent side just needs to pass a query string.
-Metadata filtering is also supported, so it's possible to narrow down search targets by category (HR, accounting, security, development, operations).
+Rather than querying S3 Vectors directly, the search goes through the Knowledge Bases Retrieve API.
+The Knowledge Bases side automatically handles the embedding conversion, so the agent only needs to pass the query string.
+Metadata filtering is also supported, so narrowing down the search to a specific category (HR, Accounting, Security, Development, Operations) is possible.

 AgentCore Runtime supports JWT authentication, so it can be called directly from the frontend.